google-ai-edge/mediapipe/docs/getting_started/faq.md

 The first approach has the advantage of leveraging [`CalculatorGraphConfig`] processing tools such as "subgraphs".
 The second approach has the advantage of allowing active calculators and packets to remain in-flight while settings change.
-Mediapipe contributors are currently investigating alternative approaches to achieve both of these advantages.
+MediaPipe contributors are currently investigating alternative approaches to achieve both of these advantages.

 ### How to process realtime input streams

-The mediapipe framework can be used to process data streams either online or offline.
+The MediaPipe framework can be used to process data streams either online or offline.
 For offline processing, packets are pushed into the graph as soon as calculators are ready to process those packets.
 For online processing, one packet for each frame is pushed into the graph as that frame is recorded.